-Mr. Glen Rollins: \$5,018 of Company contributions to the employee's account of the Rollins

-401(k) plan; \$1,282 of Company contributions to the employee's account of the Rollins deferred compensation plan; car allowance and related vehicle expenses; incremental cost to the Company for use of the

-Company's executive dining room; and club dues.
+Mr. Glen Rollins: \$6,900 of Company contributions to the employee's account of the Rollins 401(k) plan; \$3,375 of Company contributions to the employee's account of the Rollins deferred compensation plan; auto allowance and related vehicle expenses; and incremental cost to the Company for use of the Company's executive dining room.

-Mr. Michael W. Knottek: \$5,018 of Company contributions to the employee's account of the Rollins
+Mr. Michael W. Knottek: \$6,900 of Company contributions to the employee's account of the Rollins 401(k) plan; \$6,750 of Company contributions to the employee's

-401(k) plan; \$1,282 of Company contributions to the employee's account of the Rollins deferred compensation plan; car lease payments and related vehicle expenses; and incremental cost to the Company for use of the